isomerpages/moe-eastspringpri/_departments/Character & Citizenship Education (CCE).md

 <p>8.&nbsp;Parents may opt their children out of the Growing Years programme,
 and/or supplementary sexuality education programmes by MOE-approved external providers.</p>
-<p>9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to opt their children
+<p>9.&nbsp;Parents who wish to opt their children out of the Sexuality Education
-out of the Sexuality Education lessons need to complete an opt-out form.
+lessons need to complete an opt-out form.
+This form will be communicated to parents at the start of the year and is also available <a href="https://form.gov.sg/698c33ac232561b03221885c" rel="noopener nofollow" target="_blank">here</a>.
-This form will be communicated to parents at the start of the year and is also downloadable <a href="/files/SexEd/Parent_Opt_out_Form.pdf" rel="noopener nofollow" target="_blank">here</a> The completed opt-out form is to be submitted by 25/09/2026.</p>
+The completed opt-out form is to be submitted by 25/09/2026.</p>
 <p>10.
 Parents can also contact the school at 67866192 or email the school
 to seek clarification about the school’s Sexuality Education programme.</p>
 <p></p>